Chinmay2457/hemii-123/README.md

-ruchitha is a sweetest girl
+chennaji is a chingam chiwing girl